Allan Gregg: Early life

 Gregg was born in Edmonton, Alberta.
-He was the eldest child in his family which consisted of four boys and one girl.
-Gregg graduated from Harry Ainlay High School at the second top of his class with honors.
+He was the eldest child in his family, which consisted of four boys and one girl.
+Gregg graduated from Harry Ainlay High School.
 Gregg then went on to study political science at the University of Alberta and Carleton University in Ottawa.
-He briefly served as a lecturer while working on his PhD, but abandoned his studies due to the birth of his first child in 1975.
+He briefly served as a lecturer while working on his PhD.

 Tory strategist

-Gregg has long been involved in Canadian politics, but decided to travel south of the border to work with Republican Party pollster Richard Wirthlin, and learned much from him.
-He then returned to Canada in the late 1970s.
+Gregg has long been involved in Canadian politics.
 He first came to national attention as the national campaign secretary of the Progressive Conservative Party of Canada successful effort in the 1979 federal election.

 Soon after that campaign, Gregg founded Decima Research, a joint polling/public relations firm.
 The company became the Conservative party's polling firm, and Gregg played an important role in the 1984 election when the PC Party was led by Brian Mulroney.

 Gregg was an unusual-looking figure in Canadian politics, and especially in the Tory party.
-He adopted a unique style including gold earrings, bright red shoes, long hair, and a great deal of leather clothing.
 He founded a record label, The Song Corp., and was co-manager of the Tragically Hip.
 He also served a five-year stint as Chair of the Toronto International Film Festival.

 He rose to greater prominence in the 1988 election where he handled communications and polling for the PC Party.
-Long an advocate for negative campaigning, he directed the famed "bridge bombing" attack on Liberal leader John Turner that was designed to break the bridge linking anti-free trade voters to Turner.
+He directed the famed bridge bombing attack on Liberal leader John Turner that was designed to break the bridge linking anti-free trade voters to Turner.
 The offensive was a success, Turner's popularity dropped, and the Tories were re-elected.
 He also played an important role in the 1992 Canadian referendum where he crafted the message that the doom of Canada would be the certain result of a "No" vote.